A man writing something down in a notebook

 Coupa also includes payment management capabilities that link approved invoices to payment runs, centralizing visibility into outgoing payments and cash flows.

-While Coupa covers a wide range of AP and spend workflows, some users note that the system can be slow or clunky when moving between modules or uploading receipts through the mobile app.G2
+While Coupa boasts and 87% score for ease of use on G2,While Coupa boasts and 87% score for ease of use on G2 some users note that the system can be slow or clunky when moving between modules or uploading receipts through the mobile app.G2

 Key features:

-• End-to-end invoice and payment automation: Automates invoice validation, matching, and reconciliation, and connects approved invoices to payment execution workflows in the same platform
+• End-to-end invoice and payment automation: Automates invoice validation, matching, and reconciliation, and connects approved invoices to payment execution workflows in the same platform.

-• Global support: Supports sending payments to suppliers, employees, and other beneficiaries via ACH (domestic and cross-border), funds transfers, digital checks/wallets, and virtual cards Coupa - AP automation payments
+• Global support: Supports sending payments to suppliers, employees, and other beneficiaries via ACH (domestic and cross-border), funds transfers, digital checks/wallets, and virtual cards.Coupa - AP automation payments

-• Supplier management and compliance: Links AP and invoicing with supplier-facing tools, like the Coupa Supplier Portal and compliant e-invoicing options, and provides controls to help meet tax and invoicing requirements
+• Supplier management and compliance: Links AP and invoicing with supplier-facing tools, like the Coupa Supplier Portal and compliant e-invoicing options, and provides controls to help meet tax and invoicing requirements.

 Pricing: Custom